jlaumon/blog/content/post/meltdown-spectre.md

 ## Conclusion?

-CPUs are fascinatingly complex.
-And maybe, as developers, [we trust them](https://www.youtube.com/watch?v=ajccZ7LdvoQ) a little bit [too much](https://danluu.com/cpu-bugs/).
-It's frightening, and at the same time weirdly entertaining to read about a good hack, so I'm kind of happy not to work in security.
-It makes it *not my problem*.
-An innocent bystander with a guilty pleasure.
+Reading about a good hack can be frightening, and at the same time I find it very entertaining.
 I hope you enjoyed reading this article!

-Last thing, if you want to know more about branch predictors (and I know you do, they're awesome), I recommend this [article from Dan Luu](https://danluu.com/branch-prediction/) which explains a lot of the different techniques in a very clear manner.
+CPUs are fascinatingly complex nowadays, and maybe sometimes [we trust them](https://www.youtube.com/watch?v=ajccZ7LdvoQ) a little bit [too much](https://danluu.com/cpu-bugs/).
+If you want to know more about branch predictors (and I know you do, because they're awesome), I recommend this [article from Dan Luu](https://danluu.com/branch-prediction/) which explains a lot of the different techniques in a very clear manner.